grpc/grpc-community/grpc-gtr.md

             proxy of any kind.
       * **Observability (OpenTelemetry, Prometheus):**
           * gRPC provides [first-party integration with OpenTelemetry](https://grpc.io/docs/guides/opentelemetry-metrics/).
-This allows gRPC signals (such as metrics and logs) to be exported in the standard, vendor-neutral [OTLP](https://opentelemetry.io/docs/specs/otel/protocol/) format to any compatible backend (e.g., Prometheus, Datadog, Jaeger).
+This allows gRPC signals to be exported in the standard, vendor-neutral [OTLP](https://opentelemetry.io/docs/specs/otel/protocol/) format to any compatible backend (e.g., Prometheus, Datadog, Jaeger).
       * **API Gateways (like Envoy, Kong, and `grpc-gateway`):**